Airbrush: History

+The Paasche AB Turbo is no longer manufactured (2026).
+It is a specialist tool, well known for its idiosyncrasies, and computerized image manipulation has occupied its ecological niche.
+Still, second-hand AB Turbos are much sought after among the hobbyists and collectors in the Internet trading places.

 Design

 An airbrush works by passing a stream of fast moving (compressed) air through a venturi, which creates a local reduction in air pressure (suction) that allows paint to be pulled from an interconnected reservoir at normal atmospheric pressure.
 The high velocity of the air atomizes the paint into very tiny droplets as it blows past a very fine paint-metering component.
 The paint is carried onto paper or other surfaces.
 The operator controls the amount of paint being blown by using a variable trigger which manipulates the position of a very fine tapered needle that is the control element of the paint-metering component.
 An extremely fine degree of atomization is what allows an artist to create such smooth blending effects using the airbrush.

 The technique allows for the blending of two or more colors in a seamless way, with one color slowly becoming another color.
 Freehand airbrushed images, without the aid of stencils or friskets, have a floating quality, with softly defined edges between colors, and between foreground and background colors.
 A skilled airbrush artist can produce paintings of photographic realism or can simulate almost any painting medium.
 Painting at this skill level involves supplementary tools, such as masks and friskets, and very careful planning.

 Some airbrushes use pressures as low as 20 psi (1.38 bar) while others use pressures in the region of 30-35 psi (2-2.4 bar).
 Larger "spray guns" as used for automobile spray-painting need 100 psi (6.8 bar) or more to adequately atomize a thicker paint using less solvent.
 They are capable of delivering a heavier coating more rapidly over a wide area.
 Even with small artist airbrushes using acrylic paint, artists must be careful not to breathe in the atomized paint, which floats in the air for minutes and can go deep into the lungs.
 With commercial spray guns for automobiles, it is vital that the painter have a clean air source to breathe, because automotive paint is far more harmful to the lungs than acrylic.
 Certain spray guns, called High-Volume Low-Pressure (HVLP) spray guns, are designed to deliver the same high volumes of paint without requiring such high pressures.